This post may contain affiliate links. Read our disclosure policy here.

 You can also watch the entire process for this easy salad in the video below:

-Should Nicoise Salad be Composed or Tossed?
+Should Nicoise Salad be layered or Tossed?

 Have you noticed that all the ingredients in a nicoise salad look intact and arranged?
 Because it is!
 I’m going to follow the rules on this one, it is much easier to assemble and creates an impressive and visually appealing dish.